notable/notable/resources/tutorial/notes/05 - Notes.md

 tags: [Basics, Notebooks/Tutorial]
 title: 05 - Notes
 created: '2019-04-30T21:17:06.073Z'
-modified: '2019-06-06T12:20:10.973Z'
+modified: '2019-07-27T15:38:12.690Z'
 ---

 # 05 - Notes

 ## Syntax

-Notes are written in [GitHub-flavored Markdown](https://guides.github.com/features/mastering-markdown), so you can write emojis (`:joy:` -> :joy:), ~~strikethrough~~ text etc. in a familiar fashion.
+Notes are written in [GitHub-Flavored Markdown](https://guides.github.com/features/mastering-markdown), so you can write emojis (`:joy:` -> :joy:), ~~strikethrough~~ text etc. in a familiar fashion, additionally you can also write subscripts~example~, superscripts^example^ and footnotes[^1].

+[^1]: This is a footnote, you don't need to manually write it at the bottom of the document.

 This also means that your notes aren't locked into any proprietary format.